What is Social Anxiety?

 Methods Used in Therapy for Social Anxiety

 Cognitive behavioral treatments such as exposure therapy, cognitive restructuring, and social skills training are often used by therapists to help overcome the severity of the condition.
-While these treatments are effective in limiting the anxiety in those affected, there is no definitive cure.
+While these treatments effectively limit anxiety in those affected, there is no definitive cure.
 However, with proper therapy and a treatment plan catered to your specific anxiety triggers, most people that suffer from these social phobias go on to lead normal lives by learning coping mechanisms to deal with the symptoms of anxiety brought on by social situations.

 Prescription drugs – such as Xanax – have been proven to be a powerful tool in reducing the stress brought on by this form of anxiety.
-The drug blocks certain neurotransmitters that would normally bring on the “fight or flight” response in stressful situations.
-When used in conjunction with psychotherapy, these drugs have been proven to be effective in reducing the effects of social anxiety.
+The drug blocks certain neurotransmitters that normally trigger the “fight or flight” response in stressful situations.
+When used in conjunction with psychotherapy, these drugs have been proven effective in reducing social anxiety’s effects.

 Why Hire a Therapist?

-Most therapists are well equipped to deal with those who suffer from social anxiety.
-Every person is different and the triggers that bring on the stress and anxiety will vary from person to person.
+Most therapists are well-equipped to deal with those who suffer from social anxiety.
+Every person is different, and triggers that bring on stress and anxiety will vary from person to person.
 Seeing a therapist helps you to recognize these triggers while finding ways to desensitize yourself to them in the future.
-This will allow you to better deal with and manage your anxiety on a daily basis.
+This will allow you to better deal with and manage your anxiety daily.

-Your therapist will likely use one or more types of cognitive behavioral therapy – or behavior modification – in order to decrease the mental strain brought on by anxiety.
-In addition, they’re likely to recommend medications in order to reduce the physical effects brought on by anxiety, such as cold sweats, shaking, nausea, or headaches.
+Your therapist will likely use one or more types of cognitive behavioral therapy – or behavior modification – to decrease the mental strain brought on by anxiety.
+In addition, they’re likely to recommend medications to reduce the physical effects of anxiety, such as cold sweats, shaking, nausea, or headaches.

 What to Look for When Finding a Therapist

-Nearly any general therapist is equipped to handle most instances of social anxiety disorder but with the most severe cases, you should seek a specialist who has experience in dealing with advanced cases of social phobia.
+Know that you are not alone, and it is perfectly normal to get anxious in certain social situations; however, if your anxiety is so severe that it harms your quality of life, it’s time to get help.
+Nearly any general therapist is equipped to handle most instances of social anxiety disorder, but with the most severe cases, you should seek a specialist who has experience in dealing with advanced cases of social phobia.
 It’s not uncommon for this disorder to be linked to other mental health conditions (in its most severe cases especially) so finding a therapist who specializes in social anxiety disorder is often the best course of action.
-Know that you are not alone and it is perfectly normal to get anxious in certain social situations, however, if your anxiety is so severe that it is harming your quality of life, it’s time to get help and find a therapist in the TherapyTribe Directory.